Super Bowl XXV

 The game is known for Bills placekicker Scott Norwood's last-second missed field goal attempt that went wide right of the uprights, starting a four-game losing streak in the Super Bowl for the Bills.
-The game became the only Super Bowl decided by one point and the first Super Bowl in which neither team committed a turnover.
+The game became the first (and so far only) Super Bowl decided by one point and the first Super Bowl in which neither team committed a turnover.
 The Giants set a Super Bowl record-holding possession of the ball for 40 minutes and 33 seconds.
 The Giants also overcame a 12–3 second-quarter deficit and made a 75-yard touchdown drive that consumed a Super Bowl-record 9:29 off the clock.
 Giants running back Ottis Anderson, who carried the ball 21 times for 102 yards and one touchdown, was named Super Bowl MVP.
 He was the first awardee to receive the newly named "Pete Rozelle Trophy" (named for the former commissioner, Pete Rozelle).
 Anderson also recorded one reception for seven yards.
 The NFL in its 100 Greatest Games series ranked it at number 10.

+As with Super Bowl XXI, Phil Simms, who quarterbacked the victor Giants, would notably state "I'm going to Disney World!" immediately after the game on live television (Disney sponsored the pregame and halftime shows, and took ownership of ABC five years later).
+This phrase (sometimes with Disneyland substituted) became a tradition for players on winning teams after the game.

 Background

+Host selection process

-NFL owners voted to award Super Bowl XXV to Tampa during a May 20, 1987 meeting held at Coronado, California.
-It was the second time that Tampa hosted the game; the city previously hosted Super Bowl XVIII on January 22, 1984.
+NFL owners voted to award Super Bowl XXV to Tampa during a May 20, 1987 owners meeting held at Coronado, California.
+It was the second time that Tampa hosted the game; the city previously hosted XVIII on January 22, 1984.
+Voting for the "silver anniversary" Super Bowl drew bids from Tampa (Tampa Stadium), San Diego (Jack Murphy Stadium), Anaheim (Anaheim Stadium), Los Angeles (Coliseum), and Miami (Joe Robbie Stadium).
+The voting process took six ballots, and eventually narrowed down to two finalists: Tampa and San Diego.
+Anaheim and Los Angeles were eliminated on the first ballot, then Miami (already scheduled to host XXIII), was eliminated on the second.

-The Bills and the Giants entered the game using contrasting styles: While the Bills led the league in total points scored (428), the Giants led the league in fewest points allowed (211).

-The teams had met earlier in the season as well.
-On December 15, the Bills completed a season sweep at Giants Stadium, beating the Giants 17–13, a game which was close, but would prove to be not as close as this one.
+After three additional rounds, neither Tampa nor San Diego could garner the desired 3/4 vote (21 of 28 owners).
+To break the stalemate, the vote switched to a simple majority.
+Though the final tally was kept secret, Tampa was said to have won by a close margin of only 2–3 votes.
+The Tampa Bay area won by virtue of proven success hosting XVIII, and the plans to move the Gasparilla Pirate Festival to Super Bowl week.
+San Diego was slated to host XXII, but since that day had not yet come, some owners were reluctant to award the city a second Super Bowl before they completed their first.